davebenson/doom4-walkthrough/README.md

 Once they are gone, take the Invulnerability if you haven't and run up the stairs to fight 3 Pinkies.

-After that, the Yellow Skull Door is accessible, and a Checkpoint.
+After that, the Yellow Skull Door is accessible, and a CHECKPOINT.

-Before going through the Yellow Door, though, note that another passage has opened and get ARGENT CELL 10.1 and Codex Entry "Monster / Pinky".
+Before going through the Yellow Door, though, note that another passage has opened and get ARGENT CELL 10.1 and CODEX ENTRY "Monster / Pinky".

 ## Mission 10: Fight: Pounding Rock Area
 The Yellow Skull Door opens to reveal what appears to be a red skull switch, but it's a trap: the floor drops out and suddenly you are fighting a Mancubus, then 2 Revenants with some Imps in the background.